Check your mortgage options

 20% deposit: Best rates on 80% mortgages

 While if you’ve got a 20% deposit and you’re looking for the best first time buyer mortgage rates, here are your options this month.
-The tables below show the rate you’ll pay during the initial term, the fees you’ll have to pay the lender and then the monthly cost you’ll pay if you borrow £100,000 and £200,000 over a 30 year mortgage term.
+This table shows the rates, any fees you’ll have to pay and the monthly cost of borrowing £200,000 over 30 years.

 2 year fixed rate mortgages